 High-quality content writing and copywriting work has historically been the domain of professional writers that charge accordingly.
 Artificial intelligence is changing every industry and copywriting is no exception.
-But can a computer generate copy that's better than a human copywriter?
+But can a computer generate content that's better than a human copywriter?
 Well, the answer is not really.
 But for how long?
-And are the current crop of AI writing tools good enough for small businesses to use today?
+And are the current crop of AI-powered tools good enough for small businesses to use today?
 Probably.

 GPT-3, the deep learning algorithm that powers AI tools and can produce human-like text, is improving all the time.
-Right now, you can use these tools to help you create introductions, outreach emails, social media captions, page titles, meta descriptions and a lot more.
+Right now, you can use these tools to help you create introductions, outreach emails, social media posts and captions, page titles, meta descriptions, and a lot more.
 Some tools are a little rough around the edges.
 Others are pretty good at producing useable text for marketing purposes.

 Which AI content writing software should you use?

-Today I’m going to introduce you to the best AI copywriting tools that are accessible to small and medium-sized businesses and solopreneurs.
+Today I’m going to introduce you to the best AI content generators that are accessible to small and medium-sized businesses and solopreneurs.
 On with the buying guide.

-The intro to this blog post was entirely written with this tool. must point out that Copy.ai’s output doesn’t always produce usable content, and some features aren’t perfect.
+The intro to this article was entirely written with this copywriting software.
+I should point out that AI-generated output doesn’t always produce usable content, and some features aren’t perfect.
 But then none of the tools on this list hit the target every time.
 And most are still fairly rudimentary.

 However, Copy.ai’s team is growing fast and it’s one of the most heavily-backed startups in this space.